 One engaging experience shared by all first-year students is participation in a First Year Seminar (FYS).
 These four-credit courses are designed to introduce students to certain areas in our curriculum and to topics about which members of the faculty are passionate.
 All of the seminars are designed to foster successful academic and social transition to the College.
-The FYS also introduces students to the principles of inclusive leadership and social responsibility in a climate that encourages respect for the many points of view represented in our diverse community.
+The FYS also introduces students to the College's learning outcomes of communication, critical thinking, collaboration, citizenship, and integrated/applied learning in a climate that encourages respect for the many points of view represented in our diverse community.
 Course instructors serve as academic advisors to all students enrolled in the course.
 In the context of the course the advising group will work to develop the skills necessary for academic success and will provide opportunities for students to reflect on their development as learners.
-Offerings include the following:
+Recent offerings include:

 Identity and Visual Culture